Architecture¶

 Credential Mechanisms¶

-Each backend handles credentials differently based on its isolation model:
+Each backend handles credentials differently based on its isolation model.
+All credentials must be directories.

-- Directory credentials get VirtioFS shares added as vfkit device arguments at VM launch, then mounted inside the guest.
-Changes are immediately visible on both sides (like Docker bind mounts).
+VZ — Credentials are mounted via VirtioFS.
+Each credential directory gets a VirtioFS share added as a vfkit device argument at VM launch, then mounted inside the guest.
+Changes are immediately visible on both sides.

 SSH Connection¶